vonhappatsch/vonhappatsch.github.io/README.md

 But I'm still gathering them so the portfolio remains under construction.
 But I guess making it is a first step, right?

 Made with Bootstrap... even though I secretly hate it.
+PS.: Check the video for some cool music.